-NOI Section ID Permit Activity Description Proposed Plan SWMP Rev. 6 - July 1, 2021 Measurable Goal SWMP Rev. 6 - July 1, 2021 Permit Required Implementation Schedule Responsible Personnel Not Included in NOI 8 Pueblo of Isleta in writing as soon as practical but not later than 30 calendar days following each Pueblo of Isleta water quality standard exceedance at an in-stream sampling location.
-In the event that EPA determines that a discharge from the MS4 causes or contributes to an exceedance of applicable surface water quality standards and notifies the permittee of such an exceedance, the permittee shall, within sixty (60) days of notification, submit to EPA, NMED, Pueblo of Isleta (upon request), and Pueblo of Sandia (upon request), a report that describes controls that are currently being implemented to prevent pollutants sufficient to ensure that the discharge will no longer cause or contribute to an exceedance of applicable surface water quality standards.
+NOI Section ID Permit Activity Description Plan SWMP Rev. 7 - July 1, 2024 Measurable Goal SWMP Rev. 7 - July 1, 2024 Permit Required Implementation Schedule Not Included in NOI 8 in writing as soon as practical but not later than 30 calendar days following each Pueblo of Isleta water quality standard exceedance at an in-stream sampling location.
+In the event that EPA determines that a discharge from the MS4 causes or contributes to an exceedance of applicable surface water quality standards and notifies the permittee of such an exceedance, the permittee shall, within sixty (60) days of notification, submit to EPA, NMED, Pueblo of Isleta (upon request) and Pueblo of Sandia (upon request), a report that describes controls that are currently being implemented and additional controls that will be implemented to prevent pollutants sufficient to ensure that the discharge will no longer cause or contribute to an exceedance of applicable surface water quality standards.
 The permittee shall implement such additional controls upon notification by EPA and shall incorporate such measures into their SWMP as described in Part I.D of this permit.
-NMED or the affected Tribe may provide information Lab reports are typically received within 45 days of a sampling event.
+NMED or the affected Tribe may provide information documenting Lab reports are typically received within 45 days of a sampling event.
 Preliminary review of the results typically requires 5 days.
 AMAFCA will include requirements to their contractors to review and report in-stream exceedances in a timely manner so that AMAFCA can better meet this requirement.
 AMAFCA will notify EPA and the Pueblo of Isleta within 30 days of the data review to determine a Pueblo of Isleta water quality standard exceedance at an in-stream (within the Rio Grande) sampling location.
 The Permit is unclear if this notification is required just for MS4 Permit compliance sampling, or if this includes results from other monitoring, such as citizen science projects.
 AMAFCA will provide this notification for in-stream samples that AMAFCA is involved with sampling, that result in a Pueblo of Isleta water quality standard exceedance.
 In addition, AMAFCA will continue to use sondes in the Rio Grande to monitor DO and temperature (refer to the Compliance with Water Quality Standards - Dissolved Oxygen (DO) Program).
-AMAFCA will continue to provide Isleta Pueblo with access to the real-time DO and temperature sonde data.
-Pueblo of Isleta water quality standard exceedances at an in-stream sampling location (within the Rio Grande).
-Notification will be in writing as soon as practicable. • AMAFCA will add the in-stream notification of Pueblo of Isleta water quality standard exceedance to monitoring reporting tasks with sub-consultants to ensure that results are reviewed and reported in a timely manner. • AMAFCA will continue to use sondes in the Rio Grande to monitor DO and temperature (refer to the Compliance with Water Quality Standards - Dissolved Oxygen Program).
-AMAFCA will continue to provide Isleta Pueblo with access to the real-time DO and temperature sonde data.
-Program Lead : AMAFCA's Stormwater Quality Engineer Program Implementation : Engineering Intern, Oiler/WQT
+AMAFCA will continue to provide Isleta Pueblo with access to the real-time DO and Isleta water quality standard exceedances at an in-stream sampling location (within the Rio Grande).
+Notification will be in writing as soon as practicable.
+AMAFCA will add the in-stream notification of Pueblo of Isleta water quality standard exceedance to monitoring reporting tasks with sub-consultants to ensure that results are reviewed and reported in a timely manner.
+AMAFCA will continue to use sondes in the Rio Grande to monitor DO and temperature (refer to the Compliance with Water Quality Standards - Dissolved Oxygen Program).
+AMAFCA will continue to provide Isleta Pueblo with access to the real-time DO and No Permit required schedule.